 The building's most complex elevation is the east elevation, which faces onto South 50th Street.
 It is essentially divided into two sections, with the south being part of the circa 1905 addition which was constructed as a chapel and to house the congregation's extra-curricular and auxiliary programming, as well as Sunday Schools and the north being the original 1900-1901 building.
-The northern section of the eastern elevation is three bays wide with a protruding two-story central bay and retains the original slate shingles on the roofline.
+The northern section of the eastern elevation is three bays wide with a protruding two-story central bay.
 This central bay has a stone, front-gabled porch with a stepped parapet and recessed entrance into the building.
 The porch's interior has wood paneled wainscoting and door surround.
 The exterior doors are also wood paneled with plate glass and appear to be original to the building.
 This porch also exhibits end buttresses and stone steps and stair wall that lead from the South 50th Street right-of-way.
 A wrought iron security gate has been installed at the top of the steps.
-The first floor of this bay also has two stained-glass lancet windows that flank the entryway on either side.
-The second floor of has a large stained-glass window with stone tracery similar to the windows found on the southern end of the east elevation and the south elevation.
-The two flanking bays also exhibit stained-glass tracery windows in triplets with the first-floor windows being rectangular in shape and the second story windows in a Tudor arch configuration.
+The first floor of this bay also had two stained-glass lancet windows that flanked the entryway on either side.
+These windows were recently placed with plywood infill and small one-over-one synthetic sash fixtures.
+The second floor displays a large window which originally featured stained-glass with stone tracery similar.
+This window opening is currently completely empty, exposing the interior of the building to the elements.
+The two flanking bays also exhibited stained-glass tracery windows in triplets with the first-floor windows being rectangular in shape and the second story windows in a Tudor arch configuration.
+These too have either been removed and/or replaced with modern fixtures and infill.
 All four sets of windows have stone stills and lintels.
 The original 1900 date stone is located is located on this elevation at the building's northeast corner.